Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 **Note:** I don't know how Doug solved this, I haven't checked the code.
 But this issue is mentioned in the article.

-# Use your index time wisely
+# Use your indexing time wisely
 In the field of Information Retrieval and Databases one way to reduce the search/query time is to pre calculate more during indexing/data ingestion.

 One of the techniques that I used very early on in the making of this project is merging tokens during indexing (similar to [n-grams](https://en.wikipedia.org/wiki/N-gram)).

-I had a few constraints when implementing this final index size, memory consumption while indexing and indexing time, I wanted to minimize the impact of this feature.
+I had a few constraints when implementing this: final index size, memory consumption while indexing and indexing time, I wanted to minimize all of them.

-**Why do I want to minimize the impact ?** For the most time I developed this on a 16GB machine with a few hundred gigabytes left, so I was very constrained in this sense.
+**Why do I want to minimize those metrics ?** For the most time I developed this on a 16GB machine with a few hundred gigabytes left on disk, so I was very constrained in this sense.
 And for indexing time sice I'm developing I want to iterate fast, so if I need to re-index the whole thing it can't take a long time.

 **Note:** If you look at the source code on Github you will see that my indexing to this day is done on a single thread, the reason is that I can easily achive a high memory consuption on a sinle thread.
-The reason why it consumes so much memory is that most of the indexing is done and cached on RAM to be as fast as possible, indexing this 3.2M documents only take around 30/35m on a single thread.
+The reason why it consumes so much memory is that most of the indexing is done and cached on RAM to be as fast as possible, indexing this 3.2M documents only takes around 30/35m on a single thread.

 ## How to solve this problem ?
 The idea is to only merge common tokens, and you might ask: "what is a common token ?"
 Well it's simple they are the tokens that appear the most in the collection.
 You can specify how many of the top tokens to consider as common ones, or as a percentage.
 I arbitrarily chose the top 50 tokens.
 There is also a parameter of the maximum sequence length, in this case I used 3.

-Increasing this two parameters will make the index size, index memory consumption and indexing time grow, so it's a careful balance.
+Increasing this two parameters will make the index size, indexing memory consumption and indexing time grow, so it's a careful balance.
 But the more you compute at indexing time the better, if you can afford more go for it.

 The good thing about merging common tokens is that they are the most expensive in general to compute the intersection, so removing them makes things a lot faster.